lisamij/Metaanalysis_pesticides/README.md

 **2 - Screening**
 In this section, I abstract-title screened the results of the comparison of my search with Guy's.
-There is a second file to screen the articles I labelled as maybe during the first screen.
+There is a second markdown to screen the articles I labelled as maybe during the first screen.

 **3 - Retrieving**
 There is no code for this part, it is just mostly files.